 After setting up camp in our 3-month rental house, in our new life in Ashland, OR, we had several weeks to call our own before we took ownership of what is now our B&B. We took care of a few matters of business and spent time scouting out our new town.
-When the time was right we packed our son’s car and drove it across country.
+When the time was right we packed our son’s car and drove it across country with a plan to cross off Mt.
+Rushmore from our must see list.

 No Juice, No Lights, No Nothin